franksouza183/EvolvereSuit/README.md

 # PPA

-Many thank to NoobsLab for this:
+Many thanks to NoobsLab for this:

 `sudo add-apt-repository ppa:noobslab/evolvere`
 `sudo apt-get update`